oth-YX/UIUtilities/README.md

 UIView+ColoredBorderAroundComponents
 ====================================
--Draws a borders arround every UI component drawn on screen.
+Draws a borders arround every UI component drawn on screen.

--Blue colored borders are around UI component that was drawn from the xibs.
+Blue colored borders are around UI component that was drawn from the xibs.

--Red colored bordered components was given frames programmically through code.
+Red colored bordered components was given frames programmically through code.